caiwan/cai-notepad/README.md

 ### Known issues

-- On some enviromnent live reload of the backend app simply doens't work, and stuck.
+- On some enviromnent, live reload of the backend app simply doens't work, and stuck.
 - DB restore script doesn't work due foreign key issues on insertion.
+- When DB disconnects, Backand can't recover.